mrsharp-milken/cs50-workspace/README.md

 7. Now you'll finish setting up the profile.
     * Go back to VSCode, and choose the CS50 profile by clicking on the gear icon in the bottom left.
-    * Click "Profiles" >> "cs50 student".
+    * Click "Profiles" >> "cs50 student" >> "✔️".
 If you don't see it, you might have to wait a bit longer for the profile to finish installing.
     * You'll know you're correctly using the profile when the icon at the bottom of the left sidebar changes from a gear to a little robot head.

 <br/>